Michigan workers’ comp lawyer discusses litigation timeline and why it can take so long to resolve a disputed case.

 This is a formal hearing where a magistrate will receive evidence and decide facts and law.
 Trial can last anywhere from a few hours to several days.
 The magistrate will issue a written opinion and it will be received by the parties in approximately 30 days.
 We do not recommend contacting the magistrate to check on the status of your workers’ comp claim in Michigan to find out when his or her decision will be ready as this could impact the decision in a negative way.

 All settlements must be approved by a magistrate at a redemption hearing.
 A determination will be made whether settlement is appropriate based upon facts and medical presented.
 Redemptions can usually be walked into court at any time.
 There is a 15-day appeal period before it becomes final, and a settlement check can be issued.
 It is possible to waive the 15-day appeal period if both sides agree so that a check can be mailed right away.

 Injured on the job in Michigan?
 Call our workers’ comp attorneys now!

-If you suffered an injury on the job in Michigan and you have questions on how to check on a workers’ comp claim status, call now to speak with an experienced attorney, or fill out our contact form for a free consultation.
+If you suffered an injury on the job in Michigan and you have questions on how to check on the status of your workers’ comp claim, call now to speak with an experienced attorney, or fill out our contact form for a free consultation.
 There is absolutely no cost or obligation.
 We’re here for you.